Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Book of Lionsberg/The Lionsberg Book of Meditations/The Lionsberg Book of Meditations.md

 # The Lionsberg Book of Meditations

 This is a book of things that are important to think deeply about.
-If you have not already thought these thoughts, I pray  they will help illuminate your Way and liberate your soul.
+I pray they will spark inner dialogue, and help illuminate your Way and liberate your soul.

 [[Meditation 1]]
 [[Meditation 2]]